tchiotludo/akhq/docs/docs/configuration/authentifications/oidc.md

 OIDC responses will be cached according to the settings under `micronaut.caches.local-security-claim-provider`.

+> Depending on the number of groups the user is part of, you may face issues during login.
+If the groups size is too big, it won't fit into the 4Kb cookie size limit, in which we save the groups the user belongs to.
+>
+> Groups size issue can happen on the AKHQ groups mapping (default behaviour) or the OIDC groups.
+To let you choose the one you want to use, AKHQ provides the `akhq.providers.<provider_name>.useOidcGroupsInToken`.
+By setting it to true, only the OIDC groups are saved in the token, and the AKHQ groups mapping is resolved when a request arrives.

 To further tell AKHQ to display OIDC options on the login page and customize claim mapping, configure OIDC in the AKHQ config:

 ```yaml